aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-01-introduction-to-integration-testing.md

 # Conclusion

-The integration testing process for kworkflow, as outlined, helps ensure that the software functions correctly across different environments.
+The integration testing process for kworkflow, as outlined, ensures that kw functions correctly across different environments.
 By leveraging Podman containers and a systematic approach to building and testing, we can achieve reliable and consistent results, verifying that kworkflow integrates smoothly with various Linux distributions.